DHAMMAPALB/cluster2hub/README.md

 [Figure 2.png](https://github.com/DHAMMAPALB/cluster2hub/issues/5)

 Figure 2: Clusters 0 protein interactions network.
-Pink nodes are transcription factors, blue are kinases and green nodes are the proteins in the Cluster 0.
+Burlywood nodes are transcription factors, skyblue are kinases and darkolivegreen nodes are the proteins in the Cluster 0.

 [Figure 3.png](https://github.com/DHAMMAPALB/cluster2hub/issues/6)

 Figure 3: Clusters 1 protein interactions network.
-Pink nodes are transcription factors, blue are kinases and green nodes are the proteins in the Cluster 1.
+Burlywood nodes are transcription factors, skyblue are kinases and darkolivegreen nodes are the proteins in the Cluster 1.

 # References